-Once you access the online application for the FP&S program, you will begin by completing sections of the applications with demographic information specific to your department.
+Once you access the online application for the FP&S program, you will begin by completing sections with demographic information specific to your department.
 It is recommended that you review these sections as soon as possible so you can begin to gather the required information.